M66B/FairEmail/FAQ.md

 <a name="faq137"></a>
 **(137) How can I reset 'Don't ask again'?**

-You can reset all questions set to not to be asked again in the three-dots overflow menu of the miscellaneous settings.
+You can reset all questions set to be not asked again in the miscellaneous settings.

 <br />